Magic-MM-Embedding: Towards Visual-Token-Efficient Universal Multimodal Embedding with MLLMs: Dataset Construction

-{\textbf{Stage 3. }}At this stage, to enhance the model’s ability to handle diverse and complex scenarios, we curated a dataset containing \textbf{1.5M} high-quality, multi-task samples.
-These data are designed for both image-based vision tasks and visual document retrieval tasks.
-For the image-based vision tasks, we use MMEB-train~\cite{VLM2Vec} as the training set, while for the visual document retrieval tasks, we adopt the Colpali train set~\cite{faysse2024colpali} and VisRAG~\cite{VisRAG} as training data.
+{\textbf{Stage 3. }}At this stage, to enhance the model’s ability to handle diverse and complex scenarios, we curated a dataset containing 1.5M high-quality, multi-task samples.
+These data are designed for both natural image retrieval tasks and visual document retrieval tasks.
+For the natural image retrieval tasks, we use MMEB-train~\cite{VLM2Vec} as the training set, while for the visual document retrieval tasks, we adopt the Colpali train set~\cite{faysse2024colpali} and VisRAG~\cite{VisRAG} as training data.